 One large chain music store advertises “certified” teachers.
 Since there is no widely accepted certification process for private music teachers, we wondered the same thing.
-As far as we can tell, it’s just an arbitrary, made-up term some music stores and schools use to make it sound like their teachers are more qualified.
+As far as we can tell, it’s just an arbitrary, made-up term some music stores and schools use to make it sound like their teachers are more qualified than others.

 Music education, teaching experience, love for teaching and natural teaching ability are important qualities in a good teacher.
 Being an accomplished musician or a well known player doesn’t necessarily make someone a great teacher.
 Pfluger-Rock instructors are university graduates and working professionals with many years of performing, recording, and teaching experience.